Is the Clinton administration's China policy the right policy?

 in this forum:

 How significant were President Clinton's comments on human rights?
 How much of an influence do you feel our president can have on Chinese leaders?
 What is the Clinton administration trying to achieve in China?
 Will engagement really bring forth changes in China?
 Has President Clinton made the most of his opportunity in China?
-Brett Dockwell of Philadelphia, PA, asks: Prior to arriving in China, President Clinton discussed all the issues he wanted to speak with the Chinese government about, including nuclear proliferation and the Asian economic crisis.
-Now, President Clinton refers to the trip as almost a cultural exchange.
-Exactly, what is the Clinton administration trying to achieve in China?
+Marc Rosenthal of Las Vegas, NV, asks: Has President Clinton, thus far, made the most of his opportunity in China?

 Professor Michel Oksenberg of Stanford University responds: